Nothing will make you feel more alive than going for a swim in cold water!

 What have I noticed?

-- Tolerance under duress and it's helping me to control my breathing when in stressful situations.
+- Tolerance under duress, it's helping me to control my breathing when in stressful situations.

-I don't practice cold water immersion of any kind during my period as it doesn't feel good.
+👉 FYI - I don't practice cold water immersion during my period - it doesn't feel good for me.